tirkarp/covid19-resource-library/mobility/README.md

 - `Capacity`: related to healthcare support facility, such as # of beds, ventilators, etc.
 - `Visits`: related to the # of visits to a particular place
 - `Traffic`: related to vehicular or pedestrian traffic flow, e.g. volume or patterns
+- `Travel Distance`: related to the travel distance of the population
 - `Index`: contains indexing/ranking mechanism